rpt24baklannoli/fetsySeller/README.md

 }
 ```
 #### Output
-> Success: 200 status code, and a response of "Successfully added new seller"
+> Success: 200 status code, and responds with an object containing the item_id of new seller

 > Error: 404 status code, and a response of "Failed to add new seller, Error: {error}"